nasa/icarous/README.md

 ICAROUS makes use of the cmake build system.
 In order to setup a build, the following environment variables must be defined.
 These can be added to you `~/.bashrc` script.
 Conveniently, you can also source the SetEnv.sh script in the repository.

-- PLEXIL_HOME= absolute path to the Modules/Plexil folder found in the Icarous repository.
 - OSAL_HOME= absolute path to the CFS/osal folder found in the Icarous repository.
-- JAVA_HOME= absolute path to the Java installation directory.
-Typically located under `/usr/lib/jvm/java-*`
-- Optional NLOPT_PATH = absolute path to the nlopt library location (libnlopt.a) [Optional-only required if splines based planner is being used].

 ```
     $mkdir build
     $cd build && cmake ..
     $make cpu1-install
 ```

-Run cmake with `-DSITL=ON` option to compile for software-in-the-loop simulations.
-Use `-DSPLINES=ON` to compile splines planner (This requires the nlopt library).

 For compilation on an ARM processor, follow the instructions in patches/arm before running cmake.